micropython/micropython/docs/reference/mpyfiles.rst

 * Version of the .mpy file: the version of the file must match the version supported by the system loading it.

-* Bytecode features used in the .mpy file: there are two bytecode features which must match between the file and the system: unicode support and inline caching of map lookups in the bytecode.

 * Small integer bits: the .mpy file will require a minimum number of bits in a small integer and the system loading it must support at least this many bits.

-* Qstr compression window size: the .mpy file will require a minimum window size for qstr decompression and the system loading it must have a window greater or equal to this size.

 * Native architecture: if the .mpy file contains native machine code then it will specify the architecture of that machine code and the system